 Christina E. Newhill earned a PhD in social welfare from the University of California, Berkeley; a master’s degree in social work from Syracuse University; and a BA in sociology from the State University of New York, Binghamton.
 Dr. Newhill is Professor of Social Work with a joint appointment with the Clinical and Translational Science Institute, and teaches in the MSW and Ph.D. programs.
 In 2008, she received the Chancellor’s Distinguished Teaching Award, Pitt’s highest teaching honor.

 Newhill has more than 10 years of community mental health practice experience, primarily in psychiatric emergency and inpatient settings.
-She has conducted training workshops on client violence and social worker safety at the local, state, and national levels for many years and authored “Client violence in social work practice: Prevention, intervention and research”, published in 2003 by Guilford Press and recently translated into Chinese and Korean.
-Her most recent book entitled “Interventions for serious mental disorders: Working with individuals and their families” was published by Pearson/Allyn & Bacon in January, 2015.
+She has conducted training workshops on client violence and social worker safety at the local, state, and national levels for many years and authored “Client violence in social work practice: Prevention, intervention and research”, published in 2003 by Guilford Press which has been translated into Chinese and Korean.
+Her most recent book entitled “Dynamics of Family and Intimate Partner Violence” was published by Springer in 2020.

 Current Grant Support

-Co-Principal Investigator (Edward Mulvey, PI).
+Principal Investigator (Edward Mulvey, Co-PI).
 “Families as Partners in Reducing Violence”; This project proposes to develop a novel psychoeducation intervention to reduce violence in individuals with mental illness by employing families and clinicians as partners.
 R21 MH11180301 A1 NIMH $403,433 (2017-2019)